If you get our voicemail, please leave a detailed message. We promise to return your call.

 - Proceed on Highway 34 approximately one mile to the village of Grand Lake.

-- Turn left at the Town of Grand Lake sign and continue approximately .2 miles where the road forks by the Mountain Food Market and just past the horse stables.
+- Turn left at the Town of Grand Lake sign and continue approximately .2 miles where the road forks near the Mountain Food Market and just past the horse stables.

 - Take the left fork and continue .6 miles to the stop sign at Garfield.